 Most commercial clients pay their invoices in 30 to 60 days.
 These terms can create cash flow problems for landscaping companies that can’t afford to wait for the payment.
 Invoice factoring allows you to solve this problem by financing slow-paying invoices for commercial clients.
-This improves your cash flow and allows you to grow your business.
+This solution improves your cash flow and allows you to grow your business.
 This article covers the following:

 - Net-30 terms can drain cash flow

 - What if you work with general contractors?

 - Is this solution right for your company?